-Use a flexible spending account to set aside money for medical or dependent care expenses.
+Use a Flexible Spending Account to set aside money for medical and/or dependent care expenses.

-1. Health FSA-set aside money to pay expenses not covered by your medical insurance.
+I. Health FSA - Set aside money to pay expenses not covered by your medical insurance.
 There are two types of accounts:

-- If you have traditional medical insurance, you'll use a regular Health FSA for things like coinsurance, prescriptions and medical equipment. - If you have a high deductible health plan (HDHP) along with a health savings account (HSA), you'll use a Limited Health FSA to pay some out-of-pocket expenses until your annual deductible is met.
-(See your summary plan description for details.) - 2.
-Dependent Care Account (DCA)-set aside money for dependent care for children up to age 13, a disabled dependent of any age or a disabled spouse.
+- If you have traditional medical insurance, you'll use a regular Health FSA for things like coinsurance, copays, prescriptions, medical deductibles and medical equipment. - If you have a High-Deductible Health Plan (HDHP) along with a Health Savings Account (HSA), you'll use a Limited Health FSA to pay for dental, vision and medical preventive care until your annual deductible is met.
+(See your Summary Plan Description for details.) - Dependent Care Account (DCA) Set aside money for dependent care for children up to age I3, a disabled dependent of any age or a disabled spouse.
 To be eligible for this type of account, both you and your spouse (if applicable) must work, be looking for work or be full-time students.